NICMx/FORT-validator/docs/slurm.md

 - To assert the validity of private IP addresses and/or AS numbers for local use.
 (Since they are outside of the scope of the global RPKI.)
 - To override temporarily incorrect or outdated global RPKI data.

 The "Simplified Local Internet Number Resource Management with the RPKI" (SLURM) is a [standard](https://tools.ietf.org/html/rfc8416) means to accomplish this.
-In a nutshell, it's just a bunch of JSON files with which you can filter out or append arbitrary ROAs to Fort's RTR payload.
+In a nutshell, it's just a bunch of JSON files with which you can filter out or append arbitrary ROAs to FORT validator's RTR payload.

 Note that, with the exception of the following section, most of this document is just a summary of [RFC 8416](https://tools.ietf.org/html/rfc8416).
 You can find more details there.